MuellerMarvin/MuellerMarvin/README.md

-## Hey, I'm Marvin - a software engineering student currently based in Berlin, Germany 🇪🇺🇩🇪✨
+## Welcome

-I have worked on a wide variety of projects in my time at CODE University.
+I'm Marvin - a software engineering student currently based in Berlin, Germany 🇪🇺🇩🇪✨ I have worked on a wide variety of projects in my time at CODE University.
 Some examples: